Lie theory of finite simple groups and the Roth property: The Killing form and conjugation representations for

 The Specht module $S^\lambda$ occurs as a subrepresentation of the conjugation representation $\C \mathcal C_\mu$ if and only if there exists a standard Young tableau $T$ of shape $\lambda$ for which $c_T\cdot a_{\mu}\ne 0$ in $\C \mathcal C_\mu$.

 In that case, the subrepresentation is explicitly realized as the subspace $\pi(S^T)$, where $\pi$ is the projection map from \eqref{e:pi}. \end{lemma}

-\begin{proof} If there is a tableau $T$ for which $c_T\cdot a_{\mu}\ne 0$, then the restriction of the map $\pi$ from \eqref{e:pi} to the subrepresentation $S^T$ of $\C S_n$ defines a non-zero $S_n$-equivariant map $S^T\to \mathcal C_{\mu}$.
-Since $S^T$ is irreducible and isomorphic to $S^\lambda$ it follows that this map must be an isomorphism onto its image, and therefore $\pi(S^T)$ is a submodule of the conjugation representation isomorphic to $S^\lambda$.
+\begin{proof} If there is a tableau $T$ for which $c_T\cdot a_{\mu}\ne 0$, then the restriction of the map $\pi$ from \eqref{e:pi} to the subrepresentation $S^T$ of $\C S_n$ defines a nonzero $S_n$-equivariant map $S^T\to \mathcal C_{\mu}$.
+Since $S^T$ is irreducible and isomorphic to $S^\lambda$ it follows that this map must be an isomorphism onto its image.

 On the other hand, if $c_T\cdot a_{\mu}= 0$ for all $T\in SYT(\lambda)$, then the entire block of $S^\lambda$ in $\C S_n$ lies in the kernel of $\pi$, and therefore the irreducible representation $S^\lambda$ does not occur in the image of $\pi$.
 Since $\pi$ is surjective, this means that $S^\lambda$ is not a subrepresentation of $\C \mathcal C_\mu$. \end{proof}